 SBA Disaster Assistance Loans

-The Small Business Administration (SBA) has recently announced that it will offer small businesses affected by the coronavirus disaster assistance loans of up to $2 million.
-These loans will have low interest rates and will be available to any small business that has dealt with “substantial economic injury” because of the coronavirus pandemic.
+The Small Business Administration (SBA) has recently announced that it will offer small businesses affected by the coronavirus disaster assistance loans of up to $2 million through the Economic Injury Disaster Loan Assistance (EIDL) program.
+These loans will have low interest rates (3.75 percent for small businesses and 2.75 percent for non-profits) and will be available to a wide range of small businesses that have dealt with “substantial economic injury” because of the coronavirus pandemic.
 The one caveat to these loans is that small businesses that have access to credit are not eligible.

 You can use an SBA disaster assistance loan to cover payroll and other bills, as well as to pay off any outstanding debt.
-So far, states that are eligible for SBA disaster assistance loans include California, Connecticut, Maine, and Washington, but the SBA’s Office of Disaster Assistance will work with each state’s governors after requests are submitted.
+These loans are now available in Washington D.C. and all U.S. states and territories.

 Credit Cards and Bank Loans